-You may request access to, correction of, or a copy of your information by contacting me at my chambers address.
+You may request access to, correction of, or a copy of your information by contacting me at Serjeants' Inn Chambers, 85 Fleet Street, London, EC4Y 1AE or by e-mail at mhornekc@serjeantsinn.com.

 Marketing opt-outs

 You may opt out of receiving emails and other messages from my practice by following the instructions in those messages.